solo-studios/nyx/README.md

         // If the sources jar should be enabled
         // Defaults to false
         withSourcesJar = true
-        withSourcesJar() // alternative
+        withSourcesJar() // alternative that sets it to true

         // If the javadoc jar should be enabled
-        // If the kotlin plugin is loaded, then the dokka plugin most alos be loaded to use this.
+        // If the kotlin plugin is loaded, then requires the dokka plugin to be loaded.
         // Defaults to false
         withJavadocJar = true
-        withJavadocJar() // alternative
+        withJavadocJar() // alternative that sets it to true

         // If reproducible builds should be enabled
         // This strips timestamps from all files in the resulting jar